Department of Earth and Planetary Sciences

 Understanding and use of geospatial information is needed to address issues related to geological, environmental, biological, physical, business, and social processes.
 The objectives of the program is to train undergraduate students from any discipline at UTSA to be experts in using Geographic Information System (GIS) tools for creating, operating, and managing geospatial data, making professional maps, and analyzing data for various science and technique applications.
 This is an interdisciplinary program and it is administrated through the Earth and Planetary Sciences department.
 Courses currently offered through different departments (Earth and Planetary Sciences, Integrated Biology, Civil and Environmental Engineering, Political Science and Geography) can be used for the certificate program.

 The requirement for the certificate is 15 semester credit hours (five courses).
 Courses taken in the certificate program may be applied towards other B.S. or B.A. degrees, depending on program requirements and with approval of the undergraduate advisor of record of the degree program.
-Students who are not currently in any UTSA degree program can apply as non-degree-seeking special student at the undergraduate level to pursue this certificate.
+Students who are not currently in any UTSA degree program can apply as non-degree-seeking special students at the undergraduate level to pursue this certificate.

 A. One of the following:3